dotnet/machinelearning-samples/samples/fsharp/getting-started/MulticlassClassification_AutoML/README.md

     )
 ```

-where `SampleMNISTData.MNIST1` stores the pixel values of the digit that want to predict using the ML model
+where `sampleData` stores the pixel values of the digit that want to predict using the ML model

 ```fsharp